jpetazzo/jpetazzo.github.io/_posts/2017-01-20-docker-logging-gelf.markdown

 - a proprietary logging mechanism operated by your cloud provider, e.g. [AWS CloudWatch] or [Google Stackdriver];
-- provided by a third-party specialized in managing logs, e.g.
+- provided by a third-party specialized in managing logs or events, e.g.
   [Honeycomb], [Loggly], [Splunk], etc.;
 - something running in-house, that you deploy and maintain yourself.